luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 ## Setup

-+ Create an Api User in the Admin UI which will handle the JWT requests as Proxy User.
++ Create an API User in the admin UI which will handle the JWT requests as Proxy User.
 + Configure the {{luya\admin\components\Jwt}} component in your config:

 ```php